hodzanassredin/hodzanassredin.github.com/_posts/2019-04-15-fixed_point_arithmetic.md

 We have possibility to store values from -32768s to 32767s in Int16.
 And for example, we are going to use only floating-point numbers from -2. to 2.
-So, we have 1. mapped to 16384 and 1.9999 mapped to 32767s and -2. mapped to -32768s.
+So, we have 1. mapped to 16384(in other case it could be 256 and so on) and 1.9999 mapped to 32767s and -2. mapped to -32768s.
-And finally, we need to define two operation multiplication and division.
+And finally, we need to define two operations multiplication and division.
-So basically to map a value into fixed world we need to multiply by 16384(or just do binary left shift 14).
+So basically to map a value into fixed world we need to multiply it by 16384(or just do binary left shift 14).

 {% highlight fsharp %}
 let _1 = 16384s